sarahlichtenthal/Hackathon/README.md

 Problem
 ===
-Staying on top of your school work can be overwhelming and confusing especially when
+Staying on top of your school work can be overwhelming and confusing especially when due dates can be tricky to find.
+Using Brightspace we have noticed that you can not access due dates if you are not on the website.
+If you want to put in due dates you need to manually update due dates in your own calander.
+This process can lead to errors in data transfer and if you are not careful you can miss assignments all together.

-Calander outline
+Calander
 ===
+This calander is simple to access from your phone on google calander.
+This system will take the due dates and assignments from Brightspace right onto your person calander.
+This calander will be able to send notifications when it adds a new assignemnt and when an assingment is coming up.